-Your call to 8-1-1 connects you with your state’s “one-call center,” which arranges, at no cost to you, for utilities like us to locate and mark our buried utilities in your dig area.
-We will send a professional to locate our natural gas and electric lines.
-Please note that utilities are not able to locate lines that a customer installed and owns, such as a natural gas or electric line that provides fuel or power to an outdoor grill, lighting, etc.
+Your call to 811 connects you with your state’s “one-call center,” which arranges, at no cost to you, for utilities like us to locate and mark our buried utilities in your yard.
+We will send a professional to locate underground natural gas and electric lines with colored flags, paint or stakes.
+Please note that Xcel Energy is not able to locate lines that a customer has installed and owns, such as a natural gas or electric line that provides fuel or power to an outdoor grill, lighting, etc.

 Xcel Energy owns and maintains the natural gas piping from the street to our customers’ gas meter; however the property owner is responsible for maintaining any natural gas lines from the meter outlet to gas appliances and equipment.
 In some cases, the meter may be located at your property line or a distance away from your home or business.

 Customer-owned piping may be above or below ground and buried gas lines may run from the meter to a detached garage, workshop, pool heater, outdoor gas grill, or other locations.
 Buried gas pipes can leak and metal pipes may corrode with age, causing a potentially dangerous situation.
 For the sake of everyone's safety, we recommend having your buried gas pipes inspected periodically and repair them as needed.
 When excavating near buried gas piping, the piping should be located in advance and the excavation done by hand.
 You should always call 811 to locate underground lines owned by your utility providers; however, the natural gas piping you own will not be located as part of this process.
 Licensed plumbing or heating contractors can provide assistance with locating, inspection, repairs and maintenance, if necessary.